 In this line of work, you must have thick skin!
 Not only will your editors be hard on you but the readers themselves have high expectations.
-You will need to learn not to take every criticism to heart, many times they are not criticizing to be mean, rather they are making you a better writer.
+You will need to learn not to take criticism to heart, they are not criticizing to be mean, rather they are making you a better writer.
 I can now look back at my early work and think, oh holy crap, why did they hire me?
 While still far from perfect my grammar has come a long way!
-If I could find a way to delete or edit my early works I surely would.
+If I could find a way to delete or edit my early works I surely would

 Putting in the time

-There will come a time when your heart really gets hurt whether by a publishing company or a follower or both.
+There will come a time when your heart really gets hurt whether by a publishing company, a follower, or both.
 Try to be ready for it!
 Make time to decompress so you don’t place your fingers upon that keyboard in anger.
 What do I mean?
 You may find out that a company is offering to pay someone else to do a job that you have been doing for free.
 How about finding out someone is getting paid a lot more than you are for the same work?
 Trust me it happens and it sucks!
 While you may feel loyalty the other side may not, a hard lesson in life.
 Then there’s “The mean guy” after placing hard work into a blog, there are those who just like to be mean.
 It’s their main objective, be ready, they do it to everyone.
 They will pick you and your work apart in 5 seconds flat just for their own entertainment.

 Be yourself, have your own style, publishing companies don’t want carbon copies of other writers.
 Editors love a fresh perspective!
 Be ready to learn and research about everything.
 It’s great to have an opinion and to feel strongly about things but never push your beliefs down the reader’s throat.
 This is hard for some but your way is not the only way, therefore, be open to other opinions.
 No matter how hard it is sometimes.